 The PA model imposes a critical dependency that every new vertex needs to have the state of the previous network to compute its edges.
 This poses a major challenge in parallelizing preferential attachment algorithms.
-In phase v, to determine F(v), it requires that F_i is known for each i < v.
-As a result, any algorithm for preferential attachment apparently seems to be highly sequential in nature: phase vcannot be executed until all previous phases are completed.
+In phase v, to determine F(v), it requires that $F_i$ is known for each i < v.
+As a result, any algorithm for preferential attachment apparently seems to be highly sequential in nature: Phase v cannot be executed until all previous phases are completed.

-In [8], a distributed-memory based algorithm was proposed that exploits the copy model to relieve this sequentiality and run in parallel.
-We reexamined that exploitation and designed cuPPA, an efficient parallel algorithm for generating preferential attachment based networks on the GPU as described next.
+In [4], a distributed-memory-based algorithm was proposed that exploits the copy model to relieve this sequentiality and run in parallel.
+We re-examined that exploitation and designed cuPPA, an efficient parallel algorithm for generating preferential attachment-based networks on a single GPU as described next.
+Here, we assume that the entire network can be stored in the GPU memory.

 Let T be the number of threads in the GPU.
-The set of vertices V is partitioned into T disjoint subsets of vertices $V_0, V_1, \ldots, V{T-1}$; that is, $V_i \subset V$, such that for any i and j, $V_i \cap V_j = \emptyset$ and $\bigcup_i V_i = V$.
-The graph is stored entirely in the GPU memory.
-Thread \mathcal{T}i is responsible for computing and updating F(v) for all $v \in V_i$.
-The algorithm starts with an initial network, which is a clique of the first d vertices labeled $0, 1, 2, \ldots, d-1$.
-For each vertex v, the algorithm computes d edges $(t, F_1(v)), (t, F_2(v)), \ldots, (t, F_d(v))$ and ensure that such edges are distinct without any parallel edges.
-We denote the set of vertices $\{F_1(v), F_2(v), \ldots, F_d(v)\}$ by $\mathbb{F}(v)$.
+The set of vertices V is partitioned into T disjoint subsets of vertices $V_0, V_1, \ldots, V{T-1}$ ; that is, $V_i \subset V$ , such that for any i and j, $V_i \cap V_j = \emptyset$ and $\bigcup_i V_i = V$ .
+Thread $\mathcal{T}i$ is responsible for computing and updating F(v) for all $v \in V_i$ .
+The algorithm starts with an initial network, which is a clique of the first d vertices labeled $0, 1, 2, \dots, d-1$ .
+For each vertex v, the algorithm computes d edges $(t, F_1(v)), (t, F_2(v)), \dots, (t, F_d(v))$ and ensures that such edges are distinct without any parallel edges.
+We denote the set of vertices $\{F_1(v), F_2(v), \dots, F_d(v)\}$ by $\mathbb{F}(v)$ .
 The algorithm works in two phases.
-In the first phase of the algorithm (called Execute Copy Model), we execute the copy model for all vertices in parallel (using all threads).
-This phase creates all the direct edges and some of the "copy" edges (Equation 2).
+In the first phase of the algorithm (called execute copy model), we execute the copy model for all vertices in parallel (using all threads).
+This phase creates all the direct edges and some of the "copy" edges (Eq.
+2).
 However, many copy edges might not be fully processed due to the dependencies.
-The incomplete copy edges are put in a waiting queue called Q. In the second phase of the algorithm (called Resolve Implete Edges), we resolve the incomplete edges from the waiting queue Q and finalize the copy edges.
+The incomplete copy edges are put in a waiting queue called Q. In the second phase of the algorithm (called resolve incomplete edges), we resolve the incomplete edges from the waiting queue Q and finalize the copy edges.
 The pseudocode of cuPPA is given in Algorithm 1.
+A list of symbols used in the paper is presented in Table 1.

-In the first phase (Line 3-21) the algorithm executes the copy model for all of its vertices.
+In the first phase (lines 3-21), the algorithm executes the copy model for all of its vertices.
 The edges that could not be completed are stored in a queue Q to be processed later.
 We call the queue a waiting queue.
 Each of the other vertices from d to n-1 generates d new edges.
-There are fundamentally two important issues that need to be handled: i) how we select $F{\ell}(v)$ for vertex v where $1 \le \ell \le d$, and ii) how we avoid duplicate edge creation.
-Multiple edges for a vertex v are created by repeating the same procedure d times (Line 4), and duplicate edges are avoided by simply checking if such an edge already exists - such a check is done whenever a new edge is created.
+There are fundamentally two important issues that need to be handled: (1) how we select $F{\ell}(v)$ for vertex v where $1 \le \ell \le d$ , and (2) how we avoid duplicate edge creation.
+Multiple edges for a vertex v are created by repeating the same procedure d times (line 4), and duplicate edges are avoided by simply checking if such an edge already exists-such a check is done whenever a new edge is created.